Two people whom you consider your family have just collapsed, as though the strength in their legs simply vanished.

 The Southmark continent is gradually abandoned by humanity and the now-ruined capital city becomes known as the City of the Dead, inhabited only by mindless undead and the three undead heroes guarding the High King’s seal.
 Almost 200 years later, the heroes find an abandoned human baby boy.
 They name the baby William and raise him with love and care while teaching him everything they know.

 When William turns 15 years old (the age when a child becomes an adult), the heroes tell him their centuries-old tale and William reveals to them his greatest secret: he is a reincarnated shut-in from another world!
-Shortly afterwards, Stagnate’s avatar arrives to collect her debt.
+Shortly afterwards, Stagnate’s avatar returns to collect her debt.
 Determined to save his surrogate family, William battles the avatar.
 During this, he has a vision of Gracefeel, the goddess of the cycle of life and death, and pledges himself to her service.
 William manages to defeat Stagnate’s avatar, and the goddess of undeath furiously vows eternal vengeance.
-Later, Will makes his final preparations and leaves the City of the Dead for the first time in his life.
+However, Blood and Mary pass on, having made peace with their lives.
+Will later makes his final preparations and leaves the City of the Dead for the first time in his life.

 During his travels, William meets the half-elf hunter Melendor and prevents him from raiding a village out of desperation.
 William and Melen then travel together to Whitesails, the northernmost port city of Southmark.
 On the way, they meet and join up with the halfling troubadour Robina Goodfellow and the merchant Antonio.
 At Whitesails, William and Melen kill a wyvern attacking the city.
 As a result, William is appointed as a paladin by the Duke of Southmark.
 Deciding to tame the Southmark wildlands, William leads many expeditions to hunt demons and local beasts, making the land safer for settlement.
 He is eventually appointed as feudal lord of the newly-founded community of Torch Port, a restored town not far from the City of the Dead.